 Scheduling a Sports Exam

 Genesis Health Group encourages parents to schedule sports screening examinations with their primary care provider.
-Genesis also offers these examinations at Genesis Sports Medicine Walk-In Clinic in Davenport for $40.
+Genesis also offers these examinations at Genesis Sports Medicine in Davenport and Moline for $40.
 To schedule a sports exam or to find a primary care provider, call (563) 421-DOCS (3627).